PCOS: From symptoms to self-advocacy. Get the handbook

 So now that you know what DPO means, what can you expect at 1 DPO?
 Let’s dive in!

-What happens at 1 DPO?
+What Happens at 1 DPO?

 1 DPO marks the end of your ovulatory phase and the beginning of your luteal phase.
-(Your luteal phase is basically a preparation phase to ensure your body is ready for a potential pregnancy.)

 From the time of release, the egg has a 12-24 hour window to become fertilized before it’s no longer viable.